oskarek/swift-json-parsing/README.md

 ### Custom String parsing

-Recall how we previously defined a json parser for the `RGBColor` type, where the json representation was a comma seperated string.
+Recall how we previously defined a json parser for the `RGBColor` type, where the json representation was a comma separated string.
 It looked like this:

 ```swift
 extension RGBColor {